kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 worked internally.
 As an example, there was no way to individually decide which fields to overwrite in case of external changes and which ones to let go.

-## Discovering Server-side apply
+## Discovering SSA apply

 I was never happy with the solution described above and then somehow stumbled across [server-side apply](/docs/reference/using-api/server-side-apply/), which was still in beta at that time.
-Experimenting with it via `kubectl apply --server-side` revealed immediately that the true power of server-side apply can not be easily leveraged by shelling out to `kubectl`.
+Experimenting with it via `kubectl apply --server-side` revealed immediately that the true power of SSA can not be easily leveraged by shelling out to `kubectl`.

-The way server-side apply is implemented in `kubectl` does not allow enough control about conflict resolution as it can only switch between "not force-applying anything and erroring out" and "force-applying everything without showing any mercy!".
+The way SSA is implemented in `kubectl` does not allow enough control about conflict resolution as it can only switch between "not force-applying anything and erroring out" and "force-applying everything without showing any mercy!".

-The API documentation however made it clear that server-side apply is able to control conflict resolution on field level, simply by choosing which fields to include and which fields to omit from the supplied object.
+The API documentation however made it clear that SSA is able to control conflict resolution on field level, simply by choosing which fields to include and which fields to omit from the supplied object.

 ## Moving away from kubectl

 This meant that Kluctl had to move away from shelling out to `kubectl` first.
-Only after that was done, I would have been able to properly implement server-side apply with its powerful conflict resolution.
+Only after that was done, I would have been able to properly implement SSA with its powerful conflict resolution.

 To achieve this, I first implemented access to the target clusters via a Kubernetes client library.
 This had the nice side effect of dramatically